Prosumma/CoreDataQueryInterface/README.md

 # This writes out only the Department entity, but excludes
 # any references to the Employee entity.
 cdqi -xEmployee -wDepartment Company

+# You can make the generated classes (and properties) public
+# using -p
+cdqi -p Company
 ```

 Core Data models can have multiple versions.
 The `cdqi` tool always uses the current version, which it determines by consulting the `.xccurrentversion` file inside the `.xcdatamodeld` bundle.